Hosting Open-Source Translation Models on AWS SageMaker for Automated Blog Localization

 Creating multilingual content is often tedious and expensive.
 Let’s automate it into our blog's build process!

-In this post, we’ll take a deep dive into deploying an open-source text-to-text translation (T2TT) model on AWS SageMaker and seamlessly integrating it into a Nuxt Content blog.
-Better yet, we’ll automate the workflow through a CI pipeline powered by GitHub Actions.
+In this post, we’ll take a deep dive into deploying an open-source text-to-text translation (T2TT) model on AWS SageMaker and integrate it into a Nuxt Content blog.
+We’ll automate the workflow through a CI pipeline powered by GitHub Actions, enabling our blog to be read in nearly 100 languages.

 Why AWS SageMaker?